enasequence/read_docs/prog_12.md

 If the success attribute is true then the submission was successful.
 The receipt will contain the accession numbers of the objects that you have submitted.

-### Accession numbers in the Receipt XML

-In this example the analysis received accession ERZ408000 and the submission received accession ERA911540.
-You will not need the submission accession, whereas the analysis accession may be useful if you need to enquire about the progress of the submission.

-After the sequence entries are processed they will be accessioned and you will receive the accession (or accession range if multiple sequences were submitted) via the email address that is registered with your Webin account.
-Do not quote the analysis accession in any publication, always quote the sequence accessions (which come later by email).
-You can also quote the study (project) accession, especially if you have used the study to group several submissions together.

 ### Test and production services